How to Make Applesauce – Two Ways for Smooth or Chunky Sauce

 Smooth Applesauce – No Peeling or Coring Method

 This method makes a smooth and delicious applesauce.
-No need to peel or core apples, just pressed cooked mix through a sieve or food mill.
+No need to peel or core apples, just press cooked mix through a sieve or food mill.
 Perfect for a large bounty of apples or for small apples.
 Suitable for freezing or canning.

 Prep : 40 minutes